-The 72 s.h. required for the Ph.D. includes at least 33 s.h. in Department of Psychological and Brain Sciences courses.
+The 72 s.h. required for the Ph.D. includes at least 33 s.h. in the Department of Psychological and Brain Sciences.
 All students must satisfy, through one of several options, requirements in statistics and research methods.
 They also must take course work outside the primary training area to develop a background in the discipline of psychology as a whole.

 During each of the first two semesters, graduate students ordinarily take three courses—for example, a statistics course, a course or two in the primary training area, and/or an outside area elective.
 Students also begin their research under the supervision of their advisor and with the guidance of their research advisory committee.

 Near the end of the fall semester of the second year, students submit a report describing their research to date.
 At the beginning of the following semester, they present their research at the annual graduate research symposium.

 During subsequent years, students continue selected course work in their training and interest areas and continue to develop their research programs.
 In addition, they develop a prospectus for the dissertation research and take the comprehensive examination, which covers material in the specialty area.
 The final year is devoted primarily to conducting the Ph.D. study and preparing the dissertation.
 In the Ph.D. final examination, students present an oral defense of their dissertation and are expected to relate the dissertation work to broader issues in the discipline of psychology.